Haitian hip-hop: Foundations (1980s-1990s)

+Political engagement and diaspora emergence (1990s-2000s)

+The late 1990s and the turn of the 20th century resulted in this genre being heavily developed among Haitian youth across Port-au-Prince and urban neighborhoods.
+Specifically, artists used hip-hop to address poverty, inequality, and corruption, becoming a voice for marginalized communities across Haiti.
+Additionally, the movement had spread to Haitian-American youth in the United States.
+A metaphorical network was created between Haiti and the U.S., functioning as a cultural bridge that combined U.S. urban hip-hop culture, Haitian nationalist themes, and Haitian Creole language to emphasize Haitian pride, history, and the rejection of negative stereotypes.
 Negative stereotypes began to emerge during the 1980s AIDS epidemic after the Haitian Revolution.
 Rappers such as KRS-One, Talia Keli, Chuck D, Wyclef Jean, Joey Bada$$ have used hip-hop to educate audiences about the revolution's significance and critique the way the U.S. handled it.
 The Revolution serves as a metaphor for resistance against white supremacy.

-Influences while might not be Haitian, still fights for activism, cultural preservation, and education by using hip hop as a medium to celebrate Haiti's history and ongoing struggles.